PTEN c.493_496del, p.Gly165Ter

 BS2 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BS2 is: "Strong: Observed in homozygous state in a healthy individual."
-The evidence for this variant shows: no homozygous observations reported.
+According to VCEP guidelines, the rule for BS2 is: "Strong Strength: Observed in the homozygous state in a healthy individual."
+The evidence for this variant shows: no homozygous observations in healthy individuals are reported.
 Therefore, this criterion is not applied.

 BS3